 Proline : Proline content of fresh leave samples was analyzed by the method outlined by Bates et al., (1973).
 About 0.5 g of leaf sample was macerated with 10 mL of 3% sulpho salicyclic acid and centrifuged at 3000 rpm for 10 minutes.
-From this 2 mL of extract was taken in a test tube and added with 2 mL of acid ninhydrin, 2 mL of glacial acetic acid and 2 mL of ortho phosphoric acid.
-The test tubes were kept in hot water bath for 1 h wherein the solution colour changes from yellow to red.
+From this, 2 mL of extract was taken in a test tube and added with 2 mL of acid ninhydrin, 2 mL of glacial acetic acid and 2 mL of ortho phosphoric acid.
+The test tubes were kept in a hot water bath for 1 h wherein the solution color changes from yellow to red.
 Then, the solution was transferred to a separating funnel and 4 mL of toluene was added.
 The whole mixture was vigorously shaken for 20-30 sec and then allowed to settle.
-The lower colourless layer was discarded and the upper pink layer was used for measuring the absorbance at 520 nm.
+The lower colorless layer was discarded and the upper pink layer was used for measuring the absorbance at 520 nm.
 The proline content was calculated and expressed as µmoles g-1 fresh weight.

 Total phenols : Estimation of total phenols was carried out as per Bray and Thorpe’s method (1954) in which 500 mg of fresh leaf sample was cut into small bits and transferred to test tubes to which 5 mL of 80% ethanol was added.
 The test tubes are heated for 10 mins and cooled off.
 The leaf samples are macerated with another 5 mL of 80% ethanol and centrifuged at 5000 rpm for 10 mins, after which the supernatant is collected and the volume is made up to 25 mL.
 One mL of supernatant is taken to which 2 mL of 20% sodium carbonate (Na2CO3) and 0.5 mL of Folin’s reagent were added.
-After the development of blue colour, absorbance was taken at 660 nm.
-Standards are prepared usin catechol at different concentrations (10, 20…..100 ppm).
+After the development of blue color, absorbance was taken at 660 nm.
+Standards are prepared using catechol at different concentrations (10, 20…..100 ppm).
 Total phenols was calculated and expressed in mg g-1.

 Enzyme activities

-Peroxidase : Leaf samples were homogenized using phosphate buffer of which,one mL of supernatant was taken and 3 mL of 0.05M pyrogallol and 0.5 mL of 30% H2O2 were added.
+Peroxidase : Leaf samples were homogenized using a phosphate buffer of which one mL of supernatant was taken and 3 mL of 0.05M pyrogallol and 0.5 mL of 30% H2O2 were added.
 The change in absorbance was measured at 430 nm for every 30 seconds up to 180 seconds and the enzyme activity was calculated and expressed as Units min-1 mg-1 of sample.
 (Sadasivam and Manickam, 1992).

 Super oxide dismutase : Super-oxide dismutase was estimated by Nitro blue tetrazolium (NBT) method as given by Beau-Champ and Fridovich (1971).
 Five hundred milligram of leaf sample was macerated using 10 ml HEPES-KOH buffer containing 0.1 mM EDTA and centrifuged at 15000 rpm for 15 min.
 The supernatant was collected and made up to 50 mL volume.
-One mL of the enzyme extract was mixed with 3 mL of reaction mixture and the absorbance was recorded at 560 nm after the reaction tubes were illuminated for 15 min.
+One mL of the enzyme extract was mixed with 3 mL of the reaction mixture and the absorbance was recorded at 560 nm after the reaction tubes were illuminated for 15 min.
 Non-illuminated and illuminated reactions without supernatant were used as controls.
 One unit of SOD activity was defined as the amount of enzyme required to result in 50% inhibition of NBT reduction at 560 nm.
-Result was expressed as units per gram of fresh weight.
+The result was expressed as units per gram of fresh weight.

 Statistical analysis